 2 The C,S,T & J Railroad – Owner: Craig & Audrey Bigrigg (back after 5 yrs)

 (V 1.0 started 27 years ago, V 2.0 in 2005)

 The C,S,T and J railroad is a large two mainline road featuring diesel power of the western railroads .
 Long freight trains with an occasional streamliner traverse the sweeping curves, trestles, and tunnels.
 There are many shaded viewing areas , a gazebo ,or enjoy a Pilot’s eye view from the three seasons porch.
 1000+ feet of track , 10 feet of elevation change to see everything.
 Partial wheel chair accessible.

-3 The RR – Owner: Pat Waddell (back after 3 yrs)
+3 The Back in Time Railroad – Owner: Pat Waddell (back after 3 yrs)

 4 The Sweet Hollow RR – Owner: Don & Deb Sweet